If you read my article about deciding whether to play the guitar or the banjo, you know I sold my banjo and bought a banjitar in 2019.

 - the body of a banjo

-- six strings tuned in the standard tuning of a guitar instead of the banjos four or five strings typically tuned to an open G tuning.
+- six strings are tuned in the standard guitar tuning instead of the banjo’s four or five strings typically tuned to an open G tuning.

 Banjitars enable guitarists to get that banjo sound without learning a new instrument.